nhsx/open-cyber/index.md

 ## CCGs and Proportions of Trusts Compliance - Population
 <br>
-The compliance of individual CCGs and proportions of trusts compliance within each ICS with boundaries.
-The width of each pie chart indicates the population level within each ICS.
+The proportions of trust compliance within each ICS with boundaries are shown.
+The diameter of each pie chart relates to the population level within each ICS.

 <iframe src="chloropleth_DSPT_PieCharts.html" height="600px" width="100%" style="border:none;"></iframe>